ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     Not all projects on ARCHER2 have access to RDFaaS, if you do have access, this will show up in the login account page on SAFE for your ARCHER2 login account.

+!!! tip "RDFaaS available beyond end of ARCHER2 to 31 Mar 2027"
+    RDFaaS data will be retained until end of Mar 2027.
+Projects/users with data on RDFaaS will be able to access the storage to transfer data to different locations after ARCHER2 ends using standard tools such as scp/sftp/rsync/rclone.

 If you have access to RDFaaS, you will have a directory in one of two file systems: either `/epsrc` or `/general`.